-Task а b С d e f g d 9 3 7 4 5 4 10
+Task а b С d е f 8 d 9 3 7 4 5 4 10

 solve it with the basic constructive heuristic that assigns tasks to machines using the objective function as the selection criterium.
 For the sake of simplicity, break ties with a lexicographic rule first on the machines, then on the tasks.